qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 Metadata Tab
 ------------

-The :guilabel:`Metadata` tab contains general information about the layer, including specifics about the type and location, number of features, feature type, and the editing capabilities.
+|metadata| The :guilabel:`Metadata` tab contains general information about the layer,
+including specifics about the type and location, number of features, feature type, and the editing capabilities.
 The :guilabel:`Extents` section, providing layer extent information, and the :guilabel:`Layer Spatial Reference System`